 Randomness in biology: My research focuses on stochastic models in biology.
 It is nowadays well-established that random events occur at all levels in biology, from individual genetics (what eye colour would my children have? could they inherit genetic diseases? ) to populations and ecosystems (how do species evolve or become extinct? ).
 Some of these can have significant impact on our lives, such as what are my chances of getting cancer? and when is the next pandemic going to happen?.
 Many of these processes start at the cellular and molecular level, and one of my research topics is understanding the role and importance of randomness at this stage.

 Stochastic modelling: My current work centers on the Chemical Master Equation, which provides a rigorous way of describing many biological systems subject to randomness.
-The Chemical Master Equation is notoriously tricky to handle, and I am interested in finding ways to approximate/simplify it - this will researchers make better predictions with less effort.
+The Chemical Master Equation is notoriously tricky to handle, and I am interested in finding ways to approximate/simplify it - this will help researchers make better predictions with less effort.
 To this end I focus on automated computational tools based on statistical learning and inference.

 Inference: Since observing biological organisms at cellular level is difficult, my work involves a lot of mathematics and statistics to extract information from what we can measure.
 I am interested in developing and adapting inference methods that are scalable and easy to use, so that researchers without a degree in Machine Learning (or a spare grad student) can feel confident about applying them.
 I am particularly interested in Likelihood-Free Inference (e.g. Approximate Bayesian Computation) as many real-life problems in biology are too difficult to solve using classical likelihood-based approaches.